 However I assume the writing on the background is similar to some other kain which I have seen in the catalog.
 The inscriptions are :

 الله يرزقها وهوا السمع العليم ما يفتح الله للنا من رحمة فلا مما لها وما يمسك فلا بعده وهو العزيز الحكيم

 So the scribbles could be imitating this inscriptions.

 Interesting to note this cloth has 4 Ottoman tughras around a central flower like pattern.
 Michael Rogers, a curator for Khalili Collection identified the tughras as the signs of the Ottoman Sultan, Abdul Hamid II ( 1876-1918) only in the reversed side.

 Ceremonial or Calligraphic batik is very rare to find.
-In an auction at Christie's, 3 similar batiks were sold at USD3358 under sale number 5682.
+In an auction at Christie's, 3 similar batiks were sold at USD3358 under sale number 5682 dating them from late 19th century to early 20th century.
 Below is the link

 Batik at auction

 Below is the Tughra of Sultan Abdul Hamid II.
 I tried to match it with the Tughras on the cloth, though they have some resemblances they do not quite match confirming Michael Rogers remark i.e in reversed form.